weijiexi/n-400-application-for-naturalization/N-400-form-Weijie.md

 **Social Security Update**

-**12 a.
+**12a.
 Do you want the Social Security Administration (SSA) to issue you an original or replacement Social Security card and update your immigration status with the SSA if and when you are naturalized?**
 - No

-**12 b.
+**12b.
 What is your U.S. Social Security number (SSN)?**
 - 385-99-9979

-**12 c.
+**12c.
 Do you authorize disclosure of information from this application and USCIS systems to the SSA as required for the purpose of assigning you an SSN, issuing you an original or replacement Social Security card, and updating your immigration status with the SSA?**
 - (blank)

 ## **Part 3.
 Biographic Information**